alsonkemp/coinbase-pro-one-rs/README.md

 See `/examples`.

-Run against the sandbox: `cargo run --example one`
+Run against the sandbox: `cargo run --example one` or `./run_one.sh`.

 # FIX API
 See the original author @ https://github.com/inv2004/coinbase-pro-rs for FIX requests.

 # OrderBook
 See the original author's @  https://github.com/inv2004/orderbook-rs (for `coinbase-pro-rs`) and/or `/examples` (for `coinbase-pro-one-rs`).

+Also, a growing implementation is in `/src/book/mod.rs`.

 # Objectives [more]